Our Support Services improve the quality of life for people with vision loss and empower them to live independently.

 - Our transport service earned a 98% satisfaction rating from our clients in 2019.

-Support Groups and Activities
+Peer Support and Group Activities

-- Support Groups give clients opportunities to express needs and concerns, participate in problem solving, and share resources in environments of openness, respect, encouragement, and trust.
+- Peer Support Groups give clients opportunities to express needs and concerns, participate in problem solving, and share resources in environments of openness, respect, encouragement, and trust.

 - Our socialization and recreation activities help clients remain active, execute skills and techniques that they have learned, connect with those who face similar challenges, and avoid the harmful effects of isolation.